kbase/groups/README.md

 RETURNS: A Group.
 ```

+This endpoint is fairly expensive as it causes the Groups server to contact external
+resource servers for data, potentially many times depending on the amount of external resource
+data in the group and the API of the resource server.
+See the `/group` endpoint for
+cheaper options.

 If the user is not a member of the group or no authorization is provided and the group is
 private, only the `groupid`, `private`, `role`, and `resources` fields are included.
 Only